WE MET BEFORE?

 Narcissists are frequently

-avoided, given their engulfment fears.
-Caregiver types can be
+are often avoided, given their engulfment fears.
+Caregiver types

-drawn to borderline disordered individuals who match their own
+can easily be drawn to borderline disordered individuals who match

-attachment issues, so that 'safe' emotional proximity remains
+their own attachment issues, so that 'safe' emotional

 not presume that a Narcissist and Borderline can construct a successful